 Kevin Johnson ’13 is set to begin an intensive one-year master’s program in computer science at the University of California, Berkeley.
-He was particularly drawn by the programs’s emphasis on leadership development and team-oriented projects.
+He was particularly drawn by the programs’s emphasis on leadership development.

 Harper Reed ’01 is getting media attention for his work as chief technology officer of President Barack Obama’s re-election campaign.

 Hans Hassell, assistant professor of politics, found that 65 percent of Cornell College students who plan to vote plan on doing so in Mount Vernon this coming November, adding between 300 to 400 votes to the town’s electorate

 A crowd of 2,000 students, faculty, staff and community members, along with an overflow crowd of 800 and dozens of media organizations from around the region and the country, packed into the Richard and Norma Small Multi-Sport Center to witness President Obama’s first appearance after debating Republican challenger Mitt Romney Tuesday night.

 Chris Stadler earned a Fulbright grant through the U.S. Department of State to serve as an English teaching assistant in Germany.